joshbegley/nyt-latest/README.md

 `Why is it so hard for the right to draw a boundary at antisemitism in its coalition?
 According to Yoram Hazony, an Israeli political theorist, it’s because the group wasn’t prepared to navigate the “explosion” of antisemitism.`\
 https://nytimes.com/video/opinion/100000010529017/can-the-right-confront-antisemitism-in-its-ranks.html

-**Secret to Decode C.I.A.
-Kryptos Sculpture Sold at Auction for $770,000**\
+**Anonymous Bidder Pays $770,000 for Secret to Decode C.I.A.
+Kryptos Sculpture**\
-`The encoded panels’ creator, Jim Sanborn, sought to unburden himself of the puzzle, and then discovered he had archived its solution in the Smithsonian.`\
+`The encoded panels’ creator, Jim Sanborn, sought to unburden himself of the puzzle, and then discovered before an auction he had archived its solution in the Smithsonian.`\
 https://nytimes.com/2025/11/20/science/kryptos-cia-auction-sculpture.html

 **Is the Gaza War Contributing to Antisemitism?**\